RichardScottOZ/pyBacktrack/docs/pybacktrack_backstrip.rst

           using the *decompacted_columns* argument of the :func:`pybacktrack.backstrip_and_write_well` function.
           By default, only *age* and *decompacted_thickness* are output.

-By default, the rows are associated with the the stratigraphic ages in the input drill site.
+By default, the rows are associated with the stratigraphic ages in the input drill site.
 However, you can specify your own time for each row using the ``-tl`` or ``-tr`` command-line options (run ``python -m pybacktrack.backstrip_cli --help`` for more details) or using the *times* argument of the :func:`pybacktrack.backstrip_and_write_well` function.
 And it's OK to specify times that are *outside* the period of sediment deposition recorded in the drill site